 Mat Johnson `93

-Mat Johnson ’93, an award-winning American writer, is a professor at the University of Houston and a faculty member of its Creative Writing Program.
+Mat Johnson ’93, an award-winning American writer, holds an endowed chair at the University of Oregon.
 He is author of the novels Loving Day, Pym, Drop and Hunting in Harlem (which won the Hurston/Wright Legacy Award in fiction), the nonfiction novella The Great Negro Plot, and the comic books Right State, Incognegro and Dark Rain.

 After graduating from Earlham with majors in English and African American Studies, Johnson received a Thomas J. Watson Fellowship that allowed him to study the African-American diaspora in Europe and Africa while living in London.
 He received his M.F.A. from Columbia University and has taught at Rutgers College, Bard College, Columbia, Hope College and Temple University.